mandelsoft/spiff/README.md

 ```

 Cyclic dependencies are detected by iterative evaluation until the document is unchanged after a step.
-Nodes involved in a cycle are therefore typically reported without an issue.
+Nodes involved in a cycle are therefore typically reported just as unresolved node without a specific issue.
+Dedicated evaluation issues are marked with a star (`*`) and listed in front of follow-up issues.